 Secondary testicular tumors are those which start in another organ and then spread to the testicle.
 Lymphoma is the most common secondary testicular cancer.
 Among men over 50 years to age, testicular lymphoma is more common than primary testicular tumors.
 Their prognosis depends on the type and stage of lymphoma.
 The usual treatment is surgical removal, followed by radiation and/or chemotherapy.

-organs can secondarily spread to the testicles.
-The prognosis for
+and other organs can secondarily spread to the testicles.

 Testicular cancer is one of the most curable forms of the disease.
 Studies show that the cure rate exceeds 90% in all stages combined.
 The 5-year survival rate for stage 1 and stage 11 testicle cancer is more than 95%.
 The 5-year survival rate for stage 111 disease, in which cancer has spread beyond local lymph nodes, is 75%.

-are based on patients diagnosed and initially treated more than 5
+patients diagnosed and initially treated more than 5 years

-years ago.
-Improvements in treatment often result in a more favorable
+ago.
+Improvements in treatment often result in a more

 Age: Most testicular cancers occur between the ages of 12 and 50.
 But, this cancer can affect males of any age, including infants and elderly men.